Chamberlain91/Heirloom/README.md

 You can then run the project calling `dotnet run` from the project folder.
 This will by default run a `Debug` build.
 To run a `Release` build use `dotnet run -c Release`.
-If everything has gone correctly, you should see a blank pink window.
+If everything has gone correctly, you should see a window with a checkerboard pattern drawn in it.

 ## Building